major-lab/mirbooking/README.md

 | mirna_quantity   | Total miRNA concentration in picomolars                |
 | score            | Michalis-Menten constant of the miRNA::MRE duplex      |
 | quantity         | miRNA::MRE duplex concentration this target position   |

+The GFF3 output can be used with `--output-format=gff3`.
+The score will indicate the complex concentration.

 ## Installation